Kovilambakkam

-Kovilambakkam will be part of Tambaram City Municipal Corporation but there is confusion regarding Sunnambu kolathur as its revenue village Madipakkam-B is already part of Sholinganallur Taluk in Chennai district and Madipakkam-B VAO says that Madipakkam-B is part of Zone-14 of Greater Chennai Corporation.
+Kovilambakkam will be part of Tambaram City Municipal Corporation but Sunnambu kolathur revenue village Madipakkam-II will continue to be an orphan as it is neither part of Tambaram taluk, Chengalpattu district nor Sholinganallur Taluk in Chennai district.
+Previously Madipakkam-II VAO said that Madipakkam-II is part of Zone-14 of Greater Chennai Corporation but from they year 2026 the VAO Baakkiyalakshmi is in permanent WFH (Work From Home) using her phone number 9442949439 and only her assistants keep the office open for half a day once a month.

 Governance

 The neighbourhood is administered by the Kovilambakkam Village Panchayat, which is under control of St. Thomas Mount Panchayat Union, Chengalpattu district.
-The area and population of Kovilambakkam spans two revenue villages in Tamil Nadu, namely, Koilambakkam (wards 1, 2, 6, 7, 8, 9, 10, 11, 12) which comes under Tambaram taluk in Chengalpattu district and Sunnambu Kolathur / Madipakkam-B (wards 3, 4, 5) which comes under Sholinganallur taluk in Chennai District).
+The area and population of Kovilambakkam spans two revenue villages in Tamil Nadu, namely, Koilambakkam (wards 1, 2, 5, 6, 7, 8, 9, 10, 11, 12) which comes under Tambaram taluk in Chengalpattu district and Madipakkam-II (wards 3, 4) which were previously part of Sholinganallur taluk in Chennai District and are now orphans being neither part of Chennai District or Chengalpattu District.
+In February 2026, The Commissionerate of Revenue and Disaster Management, Government of Tamil Nadu, bifurcated Madipakkam-II and created a new revenue village named S.Kolathur.